 I am far from a fashion expert and my current uniform tends to be a rotation of leggings and oversized jumpers (try not to be too influenced!).
 That’s okay.
 My wardrobe is not required to adapt to the latest trends.
 And if I want to that’s great too.
 All of it depends on what fashion is to you and why you wear it.

 Consider how we dress up sometimes, all glammed up and ready to go out in an ensemble that makes us feel fab.
 It might seem a distant memory now but we definitely did this at some point!
 Think of how confident and amazing you felt wearing something ‘special’ or ‘flattering’.
 Contrast that with how you feel right now or during those periods of simply lounging around the house.
 It’s quite likely that there is less certainty or assurance.

 Why?
-After all, you’re the same person.
+After all, it’s the same person.
 The same body, the same brain.
 Because melodramatic as it might sound, we have attached power to what we wear.

 Like other elements of our lives that boost our mood we link positive emotions to certain styles.
 Let your clothes give you self-confidence.
 It’s not shallow to feel more poised in certain outfits.
 It does not mean that you cannot be confident and comfortable in your day-to-day attire.
 It simply represents an outlet of expression and one of the benefits of style.

 Keeping up with the Kardashians (and their wardrobes)

 In theory fashion is about clothes.
 In reality an increasing prominence is placing value on the person wearing the outfit instead of the outfit itself.